 Industries that have a strong presence in Missouri are aerospace, publishing, agriculture, biotechnology, and more.
 Starting a new career would be easy to do here, given its booming levels of employment.
 Washington University, which is a top university in the country, also has degrees to pursue for any academic pursuit.

 Missouri is known for its relaxed nature, and the locals often have a laidback lifestyle.
 People have time to engage in long conversations and be hospitable and caring.
 As a Missouri resident, living here means being able to enjoy a tranquil and slow-paced lifestyle.

 If you’ve had enough of dealing with the stress of the hustle and bustle in crowded cities, you’ll feel right at home in Missouri.
 This peaceful environment can represent an enhancement to your quality of life.
-Even Kansas City and Jefferson City, with their more concentrated population, have a relaxed feel to it.
+Even Jefferson City, St Louis and Kansas City with their more concentrated population, have a relaxed feel to it.
 You have more time to slow down and explore your personal interests.

 Rich Variety of Outdoor Activities

 Outdoor enthusiasts will enjoy the options when it comes to outdoor recreation in Missouri.
-The Missouri River is a hotspot that can provide Missouri residents with enjoyable activities such as boating, bird watching, camping, kayaking, fishing, hiking, and biking.
+The Missouri River is a hotspot that can provide Missouri residents with enjoyable activities.
+Some activities you can enjoy at the Missouri River with family and friends are boating, bird watching, camping, kayaking, fishing, hiking, and biking.